reyhaneh-saffar/Twitter/README.md

 # Java Twitter Console Simulation

 A lightweight console-based Java application that simulates a mini version of Twitter.
-Users can create accounts, post tweets, follow or unfollow others, like tweets, and view personalized timelines — all within the terminal.
+Users can create accounts, post tweets, follow or unfollow others, like tweets, and view personalized timelines — all within the terminal. (completed in 2021)

 ---